ps5286/RestauratApp/README.md

 UDACITY project
-# Neighborhood Map - Udacity Project
+# Favorite Restuarants Map - Udacity Project

-The Neighborhood Map project will test Udacity student's ability to create a single page web application that allows users to search and view Stan's Favorite Restaurants in the U.S.A.
+The Favorite restuarants project will test Udacity student's ability to create a single page web application that allows users to search and view Stan's Favorite Restaurants in the U.S.A.

 ## How To Load